Pregnancy with Existing Prolapse: Tips for a Healthy Pregnancy

 The Pregnancy-Prolapse Cycle

-Pregnancies and prolapses can go hand-in-hand.
-All that extra pressure during pregnancy, labor, and delivery can strain your pelvic floor muscles and make them more prone to weakness.
+Pregnancies and prolapses can go hand in hand.
+All that extra pressure during pregnancy can strain your pelvic floor muscles and make them more prone to weakness.
+And weak pelvic floor muscles can’t support the pelvic organs as well as could before.

 Vaginal Delivery and Pelvic Organ Prolapse